Langley Air Force Base: Inter-war years

 In the early 1920s, Langley became the site where a new air power concept was tried and proven.
 Brig.
 Gen. Billy Mitchell led bombing runs from Langley by the 1st Provisional Air Brigade over captured German warships anchored off the coast of Virginia and North Carolina.
 These first successful tests set the precedent for the airplane's new role of strategic bombardment.

 Throughout the 1930s Langley Field occupied a principal position in the Army's efforts to strengthen the offensive and defensive posture of its air arm.
-The small grassy field became a major airfield of the United States Army Air Corps, and many of the brick buildings of today were constructed at that time.
+The small grassy field became a major airfield of the United States Army Air Corps.
+Many of the base's brick buildings of today were constructed at that time.

 World War II

-At the outbreak of World War II Langley took on a new mission, to develop special detector equipment used in antisubmarine warfare.
+At the outbreak of World War II, Langley took on a new mission, to develop special detector equipment used in antisubmarine warfare.
 Langley units played a vital role in the sinking of enemy submarines off the United States coast during the war.
 The field was also used for training purposes.

 Cold War

-On 25 May 1946 the headquarters of the newly formed Tactical Air Command were established at Langley.
+On 25 May 1946, during the beginning of the Cold War, the headquarters of the newly formed Tactical Air Command were established at Langley.
 The command's mission was to organize, train, equip and maintain combat-ready forces capable of rapid deployment to meet the challenges of peacetime air sovereignty and wartime air defense.
 The arrival of Tactical Air Command and jet aircraft marked the beginning of a new era in the history of the field, and in January 1948 Langley Field officially became Langley Air Force Base.

-In January 1976 the 1st Tactical Fighter Wing was transferred to Langley from MacDill Air Force Base, Florida with the mission of maintaining combat capability for rapid global deployment to conduct air superiority operations.
+In January 1976, the 1st Tactical Fighter Wing was transferred to Langley from MacDill Air Force Base in Florida with the mission of maintaining combat capability for rapid global deployment to conduct air superiority operations.
 To accomplish this mission, the 1st TFW was the first USAF operational wing to be equipped with the F-15 Eagle.